 Once you have the ‘item’ in first place that stays in first place, you may want to begin to journal to explore how that item – the one at the top of your list for being alive – fits in with the way you’ve structured your life.
 Creating a meaningful life and managing a comfortable lifestyle are not the same thing.
 Perhaps this process will help you notice the distinctions.
 What you do with those distinctions is entirely up to you.

 If you want support in making your way through the enquiry, the Decloaking and Living Authentically audio material will provide you with a framework to become both more willing and able to begin to press up against the seemingly fixed structures of your reality.
 The illusion from which we live is not that we can’t – it’s that we can and are often too afraid to do so.

-If you want to connect with someone who can help in guiding you through this process, contact Sheila Winter Wallace or Deb Gleason.
-This is a familiar road for them both and one along which their good company can make the journey feel safer and more interesting.
+If you want to connect with someone who can help in guiding you through this process, contact Sheila Winter Wallace.
+This is a familiar road for Sheila and one along which her good company can make the journey feel safer and more interesting.

 A great re-read.
 Thanks so much….